Affiliate links on Android Authority may earn us a commission. Learn more.

 iPhone 14 alternatives: Honorable mentions

-- Google Pixel 6a ($339.58 at Amazon): Google’s mid-range phone isn’t that much cheaper than the Pixel 7, but it’s definitely worth considering if you can get it at a discounted price.
-Expect a relatively powerful chipset, offline voice dictation, Google’s camera smarts, and Pixel-exclusive software features.
-You’ve also got peace of mind for updates by opting for the Pixel 6a, delivering three years of OS updates and five years of security patches.
+- Google Pixel 7a ($477 at Amazon): Google’s latest mid-range phone isn’t that much cheaper than the Pixel 7, but it’s definitely worth considering.
+Expect the Tensor G2 chipset, Google’s camera smarts, and Pixel-exclusive software features.
+You’ve also got peace of mind for updates by opting for the Pixel 7a, delivering three years of OS updates and five years of security patches.

 This has been our rundown of the best Apple iPhone alternatives.
 Are there any devices that you feel should’ve made the list?
 Let us know by adding a comment below!